Common Minke Whale

 Other key results of the Program

-Determining common minke whale age using earplugs or tympanic bullae was found to be unreliable.
-Aging using aspartic acid racemisation in the eye lens was found to be more accurate and reliable, revealing ages up to 42 years.
+Determining the age of common minke whales using earplugs or tympanic bullae was found to be unreliable.
+Instead, ageing through aspartic acid racemisation in the eye lens proved to be more accurate, revealing ages of up to 42 years.

-Common minke whales accumulate blubber rapidly over the spring, summer and fall, with a mature whale adding as much as 500 kg of blubber on the feeding grounds.
-This energy reserve can then be used for growth, reproduction and migration to and from the breeding grounds.
+Common minke whales accumulate blubber rapidly during the spring, summer, and autumn feeding seasons.
+Mature individuals can add up to 500 kg of blubber on feeding grounds, which serves as an energy reserve for growth, reproduction, and migration to and from breeding grounds.

-Satellite tagging was attempted on 12 common minke whales, and tags were successfully deployed on six whales (Víkingsson and Heide-Jørgensen 2013, 2014).
-Of these, three endured into the whale’s fall southward migration.
-These whales migrated southwards in the mid-Atlantic, one of them reaching 28°S when transmissions ceased in early December.
-Migrating whales moved much faster than those on the Icelandic shelf, well over 100 km per day on average.
+Satellite tagging was attempted on 12 common minke whales, with six tags successfully deployed (Víkingsson & Heide-Jørgensen, 2013, 2014).
+Of these, three remained active into the whales’ southward autumn migration.
+These whales were tracked migrating through the mid-Atlantic, with one reaching as far as 28°S before transmissions ceased in early December.
+During migration, the whales moved significantly faster than those on the Icelandic shelf, averaging over 100 km per day.

 Genetics

-Genetic analyses have been performed on a dataset that includes 737 minke whale samples from Iceland (National Progress Report Iceland 2020).
-This data has been analysed for affinity of Icelandic minke whales to other regions of the North Atlantic.
-Microsatellite data are currently used to infer Parent-Offspring (PO) pairs, which can provide information about regional and ocean-wide movements.
+Genetic analyses have been conducted on a dataset of 737 minke whale samples from Iceland (National Progress Report Iceland, 2020).
+This research has explored the affinity of Icelandic minke whales with populations in other regions of the North Atlantic.
+Microsatellite data have been used to infer Parent-Offspring (PO) pairs, providing insights into both regional and ocean-wide movements.

-New nuclear Single Nucleotide Polymorphisms (SNPs) have also been developed through work performed on 4 minke whales from the North Atlantic, including 2 from Iceland.
-These SNPs will form the basis for the development of a minke whale SNP panel to help assess population structure across the entire North Atlantic.
+Additionally, new nuclear Single Nucleotide Polymorphisms (SNPs) have been developed through work on four North Atlantic minke whales, including two from Iceland.
+These SNPs will contribute to the development of a comprehensive minke whale SNP panel to help assess population structure across the North Atlantic.

 Photo-identification

-The Húsavík Research Centre performs long-term photo-identification and sightings studies of minke whales.
+The Húsavík Research Centre is engaged in long-term photo-identification and sightings studies of minke whales, contributing to knowledge about individual whales and population dynamics.

 Faroe Islands

-Minke whales are not taken or frequently sighted in the Faroes, and therefore are not a subject of priority research there.
+Minke whales are not frequently sighted or taken in the Faroe Islands, and therefore not a target for research in this region.

 Norway